tytydraco/yessleep/out/I_moved_into_a_new_city_I_found_a_suspicious_set_of_rules_when_I_moved_in.md

 For backstory, I was moving to a new city for job opportunities, hopefully in some well-paying company so I can move out of the apartment I previously rented.
 Though, this apartment is far worse.
 I was stuck in it for half a year.

 I arrived at my apartment after an hour-long train ride, late in the evening.
+My car had arrived in a separate train earlier in the day, on some freight train.
 I went up the stairs and to my door relatively quickly, as I was incredibly tired.
 I eased up, finally at my new home, until I opened the door a sheet of paper on the floor.
 It read:

 &#x200B;